wireviz/WireViz/docs/syntax.md

   supplier: <str>      # supplier name
   spn: <str>           # supplier part number
   bgcolor: <color>     # Background color of entry in diagram component box

+  references: <list>   # A list of designators that are related to this
+                       # component, for example shorts or loops

+  # Shorts and Loops specific attributs
+  color: <color>       # if a reference to a short or loop is defined than
+                       # this color is used for the short or loop
 ```

 Alternatively items can be added to just the BOM by putting them in the section `<bom-item>` above.